honne/cdap/cdap-docs/hydrator-manual/source/concepts-design.rst

 Introduction to Hydrator
 ========================

-Cask Hydrator (or simply, *Hydrator*) is a self-service, reconfigurable, extendable framework to develop, run, automate, and operate **data pipelines** on Hadoop.
+Cask Hydrator (called *Hydrator* for short) is a self-service, reconfigurable, extendable framework to develop, run, automate, and operate **data pipelines** on Hadoop.
 Completely open source, it is licensed under the Apache 2.0 license.

 Hydrator is an extension to CDAP and includes the *Cask Hydrator Studio*, a visual drag-and-drop interface for building data pipelines from an included library of pre-built